 It not just through stamps that the great soul is remembered on his 150th anniversary but through various coins as well.
 We have compiled a few of the coins that celebrate this historic year.
 You can read about the coins here: Celebrating 150th birth anniversary of Mahatma Gandhi through coins!

-Buy exciting stamps of India and world at our site.
+Buy exciting Mahatma Gandhi Postage Stamps at our site.
 Choose from wide range of products and accessories!